 [[title=4 signs that your business needs to switch to VoIP | VoIPLine Telecom New Zealand]]

-[[description=Here are some points that you should consider before making the move to an IP telephone system.
-Does your business really need switching to the VoIP?]]
+[[description=Here are some points that you should consider before making a move to an IP telephone system.
+Does your business need switching to the VoIP?]]